Information for Victorian workplaces

 Get more information on alternative work arrangements:

-Participating in JobKeeper?
+Participating in the JobKeeper scheme?
 We have information about alternative work arrangements under JobKeeper.
 This can include changing employee duties and location or giving JobKeeper enabling stand down directions to employees.
-Learn more at JobKeeper wage subsidy scheme.
+Learn more at JobKeeper scheme – overview.

 Back to top

 Some employees may need to take some form of leave if their workplace has temporarily closed.
 This could be paid leave, such as annual leave or long service leave, or unpaid leave.